cellarium-ai/cellarium-cloud/src/casp/services/db/README.rst

 `Alembic <https://alembic.sqlalchemy.org/en/latest/>`_ is used for managing database migrations.

+Note: migration operations must be run from the cellarium-cloud/src directory.

 Each time CAS Database models are updated, it is required to:

 Generate a new migration: